tslocke/hobocentral/docs/howtos/create-an-admin-subsite-in-hobo.markdown

     map.admin  'admin', :controller => 'admin/admin', :action => 'index'
 {: .ruby}

+This will enable the route `/admin` which will redirect automatically to `/admin/users` as we set up above.

 In the base controller we wrote `include_taglib 'admin'`.
 This means that the tags in `app/views/taglibs/admin.dryml` will be loaded for every action in the sub-site.